ntoll/drogulus/README.rst

 =========

-Drogulus is an exercise in producing the most secure, simple and small means of working with federated linked data.
+Drogulus is an exercise in producing the most secure, simple and small means of working with federated data.
 It's also a playground for distributed computation and an exercise in practical philosophy.
 It's heavily based upon ideas from Fluidinfo (an openly writable data store), Kademlia (a distributed hash table), Lisp and public/private key cryptography.
 It is implemented in